lifting-bits/mcsema/docs/UsingLibFuzzer.md

     $ ./fuzzme.binary fuzza
     Segmentation fault (core dumped)

 Great, the binary runs and exhibits the bad condition we want to fuzz for.
-Now lets lift it into bitcode!
+Now let's lift it into bitcode!

 ## Lifting the Binary

 The function we really want to lift isn't `main`, but `vulnerable`.
-Since the binary is C++ based, `vulnerable`'s has been mangled.
-Lets find the [mangled name](https://en.wikipedia.org/wiki/Name_mangling) we need to use as the entry point.
+Since the binary is C++ based, `vulnerable`'s symbol name has been mangled.
+Let's find the [mangled name](https://en.wikipedia.org/wiki/Name_mangling) we need to use as the entry point.

     $ nm fuzzme.binary | grep vulnerable
     00000000004005f0 T _Z10vulnerablePKc

-Now, lets disassemble the binary, starting with the entry point of `_Z10vulnerablePKc`.
+Now, let's disassemble the binary, starting with the entry point of `_Z10vulnerablePKc`.

     $ ../../bin/mcsema-disass --disassembler ~/ida-6.9/idal64 --arch amd64 --os linux --entrypoint _Z10vulnerablePKc --binary fuzzme.binary --output fuzzme.cfg --log_file fuzzme.log

-And once we have the control flow graph, we can re-convert it to bitcode:
+And once we have the control flow graph, we can convert it to bitcode:

     $ ../../bin/mcsema-lift --arch amd64 --os linux --entrypoint _Z10vulnerablePKc --cfg fuzzme.cfg --output fuzzme.bc
     ... lots of outputs ...